arsip/bestguess/README.md

 ### Summary to terminal, no raw data output

 Here, the empty command provides a good measure of shell startup time.
-The 95th and 99th percentile figures are not available because the number of runs is too small.
-You need at least 20 runs to get 95th and at least 100 runs to get 99th percentile numbers.
-These are of interest because they summarize statistically what the "long tail" of high run times looks like.

-Note that the Mode value may be the most relevant, as it is the "typical" run time.
-However, Median is also a good indication of central tendency for performance data.
-The figures to the right represent the range from minimum (0th percentile) through median (50th percentile) to the 95th, 99th, and maximum measurements.
+Note that the mode may be the most relevant, as it is the "typical" value.
+However, the median is also a good indication of central tendency for performance data.
+The figures to the right show the conventional 5 quartile figures, from the minimum up to the maximum observation.

 ```shell
 $ bestguess -r=10 -s "/bin/bash -c" "" "ls -l" "ps Aux"